University Grants Commission (India): Types of Universities

 As of 25 August 2022, The University Grants Commission (UGC) has also released the list of 21 fake universities operating in India.
 UGC has said that these 21 self-styled, unrecognized institutions functioning in contravention of the UGC Act have been declared as fake and are not entitled to confer any degree.

+The UGC has also issued warning to Deemed to be Universities to not use the word Deemed University as per their recent changes and guidelines.

+As of January 17, 2024, the UGC lists 471 state private universities across India in its consolidated list.

-Professional councils
+Professional Councils

 UGC, along with CSIR currently conducts NET for appointments of teachers in colleges and universities.
 It has made NET qualification mandatory for teaching at graduation level and at post-graduation level since July 2009.
 However, those with PhD are given five percent relaxation.

 Accreditation for higher learning over universities under the aegis of University Grants Commission is overseen by following fifteen autonomous statutory institutions: